 The Pedro Point Headlands is open to the public to enjoy.
 You can walk, run, watch the birds and, of course, savor the spectacular views.
-Mountain bikes and equestrians are currently not permitted on the existing trails due to the steep slopes, narrow trails
+Mountain bikes and equestrians are currently not permitted on the Arroyo trail due to the steep slopes, narrow tread

 Restoration construction on the trails has been completed, but you will see signs of habitat restoration in progress.
-Please refer to the Kiosk at the South Ridge trailhead for updates.
+Please stay on marked trails and refer to the Kiosk at the South Ridge trailhead for updates.